On this page we offer you the best kids boots on the market from Nike, adidas & Puma and rank the top 10 children’s shoes right now in 2024.

 Best Boots For Kids Top 10

-The Phantom Luna/GX is Nike’s top-level control boot within the kid’s football boot collection.
-Matching the same colourways as worn by the goal-scoring wonders of Erling Haaland, Gavi, and Phil Foden, the young attacking players of the game can emulate the goals scored by their favourite players.
+The Phantom GX is Nike’s top-level control boot within the kid’s football boot collection.
+Matching the same colourways as worn by the goal-scoring wonders of Erling Haaland and Phil Foden, the young attacking players of the game can emulate the goals scored by their favourite players.
+It’s a good thing that Nike at times do include the Academy in its signature GX releases.

 4. Nike Tiempo Legend 10 Academy

-At less than £100, your child can feel like Messi or Salah on the pitch, with these textile-based boots that the star himself prefers to wear, in child sizes rather than the adult Elite otherwise you are getting a boot that has the same elements as the pros wear.
+At less than £100, your child can feel like Messi or Salah on the pitch, with these synthetic Fibertouch-based boots that the stars themselves prefer to wear, in child sizes rather than the adult Elite otherwise you are getting a boot that has the same elements as the pros wear.
 You can also opt for the laceless or laced model, just like in the adult versions.
+Either way, kids get a no nonsense lightweight speed boot with the F50.

 Get our Boot Secrets guide: